From Training to Action: Advancing Gender-Based Violence Prevention in Jharkhand, India

 Post-training, Toshila said she felt more capable and was able to empathize more with GBV incidents.
 She began using different village-level forums like self-help group (SHGs) meetings, village health and sanitation days, and Anganwadi Centres to spread awareness among community members, so that they help themselves and can stand up for each other in such situations.

-To date, MOMENTUM has trained 931 FLWs out of 17,245 FLWs in 54 blocks of four districts.
+By June 2022, MOMENTUM had trained 931 FLWs out of 17,245 FLWs in 54 blocks of four districts.